mikeger/XcodeSelectiveTesting/README.md

 ## TODO

-- Package dependency for package
- - Finding packages with `git ls-files`
-- Dependency by linking to library
 - More extensive testing:
  - Project-only scenario
  - Case when a file is added / deleted to a SPM package